pinicarus/piquouze/README.md

 - Clean error on dependencies cycle
 - Extensible dependencies caching policies

+## Caveats

+Because of the nature of the Javascript legacy, it is very hard to properly determine whether a regular function (one using the `function` keyword) is actually a prototype constructor or a simple function.

+It is generally harmless to call a simple function with the `new` keyword.
+However, doing so is considered a prototype instantiation and as such, the actual value returned from the `new` keyword is the return value of the function *if and only if* it is a an Object (of any kind).
+Primitive values (`undefined`, `null`, booleans, numbers, strings, symbols) will be substituted by the value of the receiver (the `this` value).

+`piquouze` will mimic the effects of the `new` operator on calls to injected regular function if the return value is an instance of `Object` or if the bound receiver has own properties after the call.
+Otherwise it will return the function return value.

 ## Requirements

 `piquouze` work with NodeJS 4.x and above.
 Install it the usual way: